UK Economics Courses

 Introduction to Economics

-London is one of the leading global financial centres in the world, and studying Economics close to where many of its theories base their origins can be of a huge advantage to any international student.
-UK universities consistently rank among the top 100 in the world, and the quality of teaching and research is a large part of why they are such a success.
-Some of the world’s largest banks and accountancy firms operate in the UK, and upon completion of study there are a fantastic number of opportunities for Economic graduates to find a vacancy which suits their requirements.
+London is one of the leading global financial centres in the world, and studying economics close to where many of its theories base their origins can be of a huge advantage to any international student.
+Some of the world’s largest banks and accountancy firms operate in the UK, and upon completion of study there are a large number of opportunities for economic graduates to pursue.

-Having a firm grasp of Maths is crucial to the success of your Economics degree, but it is not the only skill which is required and nurtured.
-Joint-honours degrees are also available, while subjects such as history, law and politics will help craft how you see Economics past and future.
+Joint-honours degrees are also available, while subjects such as history, law and politics will help craft how you see economics past and future.
+Modules throughout the degree will include statistics, sustainable development, microeconomics, macroeconomics and decision theory.

 Careers in Economics

-Your options are many.
-In the private sector economists find work as consultants in banking and finance, while in the public sector they work for government departments, national treasuries, central banks and bureaus of statistics.
+In the private sector Economics graduates find work as consultants in banking and finance, while in the public sector they work for government departments, national treasuries, central banks and bureaus of statistics.
+Positions are also available in manufacturing, transport, communications, insurance, charitable institutions, investment and retail industries.

 What are the entry requirements for Economics?